 Refusal of Emergency Psychiatric Treatment

-No issue provokes more controversy and contention in the mental health field than addressing a patient’s refusal of emergency psychiatric treatment.
-Dealing with a refusal can cause conflicts involving the patient and the patient’s physicians, caregivers, and family.
-The healthcare facility must also ensure that its handling of a patient’s refusal is in compliance with state and federal statutes and regulations, as well as case law involving treatment refusal.
-In some situations, mental health advocates may intervene to promote the patient’s fundamental right to choose or decline treatment.
+Healthcare organizations must ensure that the handling of a patient's refusal is in compliance with state and federal statutes and regulations, as well as relevant case law.
+In some situations, mental health advocates may intervene to promote the patient's fundamental right to choose or decline treatment.

 Patients and their advocates may refuse treatment of a patient's psychiatric emergency for a variety of reasons, including concerns about the side effects of medications, stigma around mental disorders, distrust of physicians, or denial that they have a mental disorder or are experiencing a psychiatric emergency.
 Agitation, depression, delusional thinking, or other states may indicate that a patient lacks the capacity to accept treatment in an informed manner.
 Whatever the reason, clinical staff can become caught in a conflict between a patient's right to refuse treatment and their obligation to address the patient's needs.

 An American Psychiatric Association task force on psychiatric emergency services defines a psychiatric emergency in part "as a set of circumstances in which . . . the behavior or condition of an individual is perceived by someone, often not the identified individual, as having the potential to rapidly eventuate in a catastrophic outcome."(2)